drcxd/MyFancyBank/doc/README.md

 This is the initial panel of the application.
 In this panel, the user of the program could choose to login as an user of the bank or the bank manager.

+# Data Base Classes
+## BaseDBReader
+This is the base class for a data base reader.
+It initialize a connection with the local database.
+Right now it has 4 child classes `InfoReader`,`LogReader`,`StockReader`,`UserReader`.
+### InfoReader
+Extracts global information about the banking system including interest rate openning_account fee etc.
+### LogReader
+Writes and extracts user and global logs
+### UserReader
+Writes, modifies or retrieves account information for a user
+### StockReader
+Writes, modifies or retrieves stock information
+## MySQLDBUtil
+Saves login information for the database
+## MySQLTableCreation
+Creates empty data schemas.
+Right now we have 4 tables.
+User table stores all account information associated with each account id.
+Logs table stores user logs and global logs.
+Stocks save stock id and its price.
+Info table stores global information for the bank.